 The Honours programs (B.A. and B.Sc.) are designed for students who would like to concentrate their studies or pursue graduate work.
 Honours students are required to submit an undergraduate thesis (Psychology 499A/B) in their graduating year.
 The thesis should demonstrate the student's competence in Experimental Psychology.
 Students typically work closely with a faculty member on the thesis; all of our current faculty are listed on the People section of our Departmental website.
 A list of past thesis topics illustrates the breadth of topics.

 Photos from the 2009 annual APICS undergraduate conference can be found here.

 Photos from the Summer 2010 Honour's Poster Session can be found here.

 There will be one intake to the Psychology Honours program each year.
 Students who would like to be considered for admission to these programs must submit an "Application for Admission to Honours Program Faculties of Arts or Science" to the Psychology Department by June 1 for Fall semester registration.
-Forms are available in the main office (SN-2065).
+Forms are available in the main office (SN-2065) or online.

 There are 5 steps to the registration process for 499A/B: